 The Red Army repaid the Spaniards with the same coin.
 “One division fighting against us had many Spaniards in it.
 They were fighting on the side of the Germans, and our soldiers hated them.
 If they were dispatched to escort Spanish captives, soldiers would often just shoot them on the way.
 Well, since they are fighting for the Germans, and our people fought in Spain for freedom, that means they are fascists,” recalled a sergeant with the 196th Infantry Division, Nikolai Kovrukov.

 In the fall of 1943, Francisco Franco, seeing how the course of the war was changing, decided to withdraw his troops from the USSR.
 Nevertheless, some of the Spaniards decided to stay on the Eastern Front.
 Unofficially, new volunteers kept arriving from Spain.
-In the very end, during the storming of Berlin, the capital of the Third Reich was defended by about 7,000 Spanish soldiers.
+In the very end, during the storming of Berlin, the capital of the Third Reich was defended by several hundred Spanish soldiers.

 After the fall of the Republic and Franco's victory, tens of thousands of Spaniards were scattered all over the world.
 Over 6,000 of them, mostly communists, ended up in the Soviet Union.